dfinance/dnode/docs/rest_api.md

     dncli rest-server --chain-id dn-testnet --trust-node

+For configure swagger web application should change parameters in `~/.dncli/config` file.
+There are parameters related to web application.
+* `swagger-host = "127.0.0.1:1317"` host that handle http requests from the swagger interface.
+* `swagger-allowed-urls = ["http://127.0.0.1:1317"]` The url for swagger web interface.
+If `swagger-host` doesn't equal with the swagger web interface, this parameter should contain one or more urls.
+If equal set it to empty `[]`.
+* `swagger-schemes = ["http", "https"]` Available schemes.
+It will appear on the web interface.

 Swagger-UI API specification endpoint is available when REST server is up and running:
 * `http://localhost:1317/swagger-ui/`
 * `http://localhost:1317/swagger-ui/?urls.primaryName=Cosmos%20SDK%20API` - Cosmos SDK / Tendermint specification